Sakilmostak/MCP_Codebase_Searcher/README.md

 Here are some common issues and how to resolve them:

 *   **Command not found (`mcp-searcher: command not found`):**
+    *   If you installed via `pip install mcp-codebase-searcher`:
+        *   Ensure your virtual environment (if used) is activated.
+        *   Make sure the `bin` (or `Scripts` on Windows) directory of your Python installation or virtual environment is in your system's `PATH`.
+Pip should handle this, but sometimes PATH issues can occur.
+    *   If installed in editable mode (`pip install -e .`):
-    *   Ensure you have activated the virtual environment where the package was installed: `source venv/bin/activate` (or `venv\Scripts\activate` on Windows).
+        *   Ensure you have activated the virtual environment where the package was installed: `source venv/bin/activate`.
-    *   If installed in editable mode (`pip install -e .`), ensure you are in the project root or that the project root is in your `PYTHONPATH`.
-    *   If installed via wheel, ensure the virtual environment's `bin` (or `Scripts`) directory is in your system's `PATH`.

 *   **ModuleNotFoundError (e.g., `No module named 'google_generativeai'`):**
-    *   Make sure all dependencies are installed correctly within your active virtual environment.
-Try reinstalling: `pip install --force-reinstall -r requirements.txt` (if you have one from source) or `pip install --force-reinstall mcp-codebase-searcher` (if from wheel, though direct wheel reinstallation might be `pip install --force-reinstall dist/mcp_codebase_searcher-*.whl`).
-For an installed package, dependencies should be handled automatically.
+    *   This usually indicates an issue with the installation or virtual environment.
+    *   If installed via `pip install mcp-codebase-searcher`, dependencies should be handled automatically.
+Ensure you are in the correct virtual environment.
+Try `pip install --force-reinstall mcp-codebase-searcher`.
     *   Ensure you are using the Python interpreter from your activated virtual environment.

 *   **API Key Errors (for `elaborate` command):**
     *   **"Could not initialize GenerativeModel...
-API key not found."**: This means the Google API key was not found through any of the supported methods (argument, config file, environment variable, `config.py`).
-Double-check the [API Key section under Installation](#api-key-for-elaboration).
+API key not found."**: This means the Google API key was not found through any of the supported methods (argument, config file, environment variable).
+Double-check the [API Key section under Installation](#2-api-key-for-elaboration).
     *   **"Could not initialize GenerativeModel...
 Invalid API key."**: The key was found but is incorrect or unauthorized for the Gemini API.
-    *   Ensure your `.env` file (if used) is in the correct location (project root if running from source) and correctly formatted (`GOOGLE_API_KEY="YOUR_KEY"`).
-    *   Verify that the environment variable `GOOGLE_API_KEY` is set and exported in your current shell session if not using an `.env` file with `python-dotenv` support.
+    *   Verify that the environment variable `GOOGLE_API_KEY` is set and exported in your current shell session.
+If using a `.env` file, ensure it is in the directory where you are running the `mcp-searcher` command.

 *   **File/Directory Not Found (for `search` or `elaborate --report-file`):**
     *   Double-check that the paths provided to the `search` command or the `--report-file` argument are correct and accessible.